leaf-junkie/Clicky-Cat/README.md

 Play the game at https://leaf-junkie.github.io/Clicky-Cat/

 Clicky Cat is a click-based memory game.
-There are 16 images displayed on the screen.
-The objective is to click each image once.
+There are 15 images displayed on the screen.
+The objective is to click each image once and only once.
+The game is over as soon as you click any image a second time.
+See how high you can score!

 ------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).